Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: Adaptive Family Selection

 \subsection{Steering clients using the DNS resolver}

 There is an opportunity for hosts to share their knowledge of RTTs differences in their dual-stack network.
-We argue that the DNS resolver could influence the selected address family in its DNS responses.
+We argue that the DNS resolver residing on the access gateway could influence the selected address family in its DNS responses.
 In a dual-stack network such as illustrated on the left-hand side of \figurename~\ref{fig:dh-network}, the DNS resolver can choose the address family when answering to \texttt{AAAA} requests by using IPv6 and IPv4-mapped addresses.
 The latter allows encoding IPv4 addresses as IPv6 addresses using the dedicated \texttt{::ffff:/96} prefix~\cite{rfc4291}.
 These IPv6 addresses are not used on the wire and represent IPv4 addresses within the IPv6 address syntax.
 Dual-stack applications are broadly compatible with these addresses as the Linux kernel transparently supports them when using the BSD socket API, as well as other operating systems.
 An application using Happy Eyeballs will directly establish a transport connection towards these addresses as they are carried in \texttt{AAAA} records.
+Using HE v3~\cite{pauly-v6ops-happy-eyeballs-v3-01} and the \texttt{SvcPriority} attribute of \texttt{SVCB} DNS records is a more elegant solution but the former is not widely available yet.